4 min read

 Frequently asked questions

-How can I tell if the advice I’m getting is biased?
+How can I tell if the advice I am getting is biased?

-Look for 'should' statements and emotional language.
-If the person giving advice is focusing more on how you feel or what 'everyone else' is doing rather than the specific facts of the situation, it’s likely biased.
-Truly unbiased advice usually sounds more clinical and focuses on outcomes and risks.
+Watch for should statements and emotional language.
+If the person focuses more on how you feel or what everyone else is doing than on the specific facts, it is likely biased.
+Unbiased advice usually sounds more clinical and centres on outcomes and risks.

 Is it possible to be completely unbiased?

-In short, no. Everyone has lived experiences that shape their view.
-However, you can significantly reduce bias by using structured frameworks and objective data.
-The goal isn't to reach 100% perfection, but to move the needle far enough that your decisions are based on reality rather than assumptions.
+No. Everyone has lived experiences that shape their view.
+You can reduce bias significantly with structured frameworks and objective data.
+The goal is not perfection but getting far enough that decisions rest on reality rather than assumption.

 How do I ask a colleague for unbiased advice without offending them?

 Frame the request around a specific goal rather than a personal opinion.
-Instead of asking 'What do you think of me?', ask 'Based on the project requirements, where do you see the biggest potential for failure?'.
-This shifts the focus from the person to the process, making it easier for them to be honest.
+Instead of what do you think of me, ask where do you see the biggest risk of failure based on the project requirements.
+That shifts the focus from the person to the process.

 Related